openSUSE/news-o-o/_posts/2007-10-11-more-numbers.markdown

 ---
 author: News Team
+comments: true
 date: 2007-10-11 16:20:01+00:00
 layout: post
 link: https://news.opensuse.org/2007/10/11/more-numbers/
+slug: more-numbers
-title: "More openSUSE 10.3 Numbers"
+title: More openSUSE 10.3 Numbers
+wordpress_id: 450
 categories:
 - Distribution
 ---

 Last week we released openSUSE 10.3, and we want to keep you updated on its very successful launch.
 I finally got some more numbers:

 During the first 30 hours we changed the priority on our download redirector to prefer our network; these are basically the numbers of all people went to software/download.opensuse.org and not directly to a mirror.
 This was to help take a little load off the mirrors during the peak time.